One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

 - Website

-My family’s new favorite go-to easy hike in DC is the Kingman and Heritage Islands along the Anacostia River.
+My family’s new favorite go-to easy leisurely hike in DC is the Kingman and Heritage Islands along the Anacostia River.
 Kingman and Heritage Islands are human-made islands in NE DC accessed at The Fields, a very cool sports development next to RFK Stadium.

 First, cross the first footbridge to Heritage Island, the smaller of the two.
-You can take a footpath around this island and explore the shore with lots of wildlife in just six acres!
+You can take a footpath around this island and explore the shore with lots of wildlife in just six acres

 Hike Details

-There are no restrooms on the islands but there are very clean ones near the playground at RFK stadium.
+There are no restrooms on the islands, but there are very clean ones near the playground at RFK Stadium.

 Hains Point